 As you’ll see in the photo below, before launching into the form’s actual numbered questions, you’ll need to provide basic information about your business—including your business name as it appears on your tax returns, your address, your EIN, and your DBA if your business operates under a name other than its legal name.

-You’ll also need to indicate whether you’re an operating company (OC), or eligible passive company (EPC).
+You’ll also need to indicate whether you’re an operating company (OC) or an eligible passive company (EPC).

 Next, you’ll answer a few questions about your loan request, including: